k7anand/Prediction-Of-House-Prices-In-Ames-Iowa/README.md

 - Kurt Anand

 Course Information
-- This project was completed as part of the Quantitative Data Analytics course.
+- This project was completed as part of the Quantitative Data Analytics capstone project at the University of Waterloo.

 License
 - This project is licensed under the MIT License.